Analytics built by: Location, Inc.

 People in Milwaukee primarily live in small (one, two or no bedroom) single-family detached homes.
 Milwaukee has a mixture of owner-occupied and renter-occupied housing.

-Relative to Wisconsin, our data show that Milwaukee's latest annual appreciation rate is lower than 70% of the other cities and towns in Wisconsin.
+Relative to Wisconsin, our data show that Milwaukee's latest annual appreciation rate is higher than 60% of the other cities and towns in Wisconsin.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Milwaukee differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Milwaukee - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Milwaukee real estate investment or home purchase decisions.